OSGConnect/connectbook/start/software/new_modules_list.md

 	python myscript.py

-### Submit file requirements
+### Set appropriate submit file requirements

 Not all resources available through OSG Connect support distributed environment modules.
-In order to make sure that the jobs you submit run on resources that do support distributed environment modules, you will need to add the following condition to the requirements in your HTCondor job submission file.
+In order to make sure that the jobs you submit run on resources that that have access to OSG Connect modules, you will need to add the following condition to the requirements in your HTCondor job submission file.
 We recommend the following requirements:

 	Requirements = (HAS_MODULES =?= true) && (OSGVO_OS_STRING == "RHEL 7") && (OpSys == "LINUX")

-or
+or if you already have other requirements specified and need to append the OASIS requirement:

 	Requirements = [Other requirements ] && (HAS_MODULES =?= true) && (OSGVO_OS_STRING == "RHEL 7") && (OpSys == "LINUX")

-if you already have other requirements specified and need to append the OASIS requirement.

-Jobs submitted with the HTCondor requirement given above will automatically have the module system set up for them when run.

 If you are willing to run into potential RHEL6 vs RHEL7 incompatibilities in order to gain access to the maximum amount of resources, you can use the following requirements:

 	Requirements = (HAS_MODULES =?= true) && (OpSys == "LINUX")

 or